Eikhaugen/CA-Javascript-1/README.md

 The form on the checkout page has no functionality, other than displaying the items added in the cart and calculating a total.
 I decided to empty the cart saved in localstorage after checking out.

+On the single product detail page, even though the API supports getting a single product by it's ID, I made a fetch request that gets all the products, compares them to the one that was clicked on on the homepage, and then displays it.
+I realize that this would not be a good solution if there was a huge database of products to compare with, I didn't think of it when I made it, but luckily thye provided API only has 12 products, and it would be easy to fix if the database was to grow.

 Overall I feel like the coding went well, there was some stumbling blocks along the way, but referencing the course material and what I had done during lectures, I managed to find solutions.